-For dual-ported HBAs, you must include the WWPNs of any ports that are used to access cluster disks.
+For dual-ported HBAs, the file must include the WWPNs of any ports that are used to access cluster disks.
 This may result in multiple WWPNs per HBA in the file; the numbers will probably differ by a single digit.

-For example, if you determined that port 0 is the port connected to the switch, your fencing file should contain the following:
+For example, if you determined that port 0 is the port connected to the switch, your fencing file should contain the following (comment lines begin with #):

-6. To configure fencing, see the CXFS 5 Administration Guide for SGI InfiniteStorage.
+To configure fencing, see the CXFS 5 Administration Guide for SGI InfiniteStorage.